 Unfortunately, one hour into our trip, we hit an “unexpected” swell, and the boat swayed violently back and forth.
 A poor man was even trying to carry a tray from the breakfast bar to his table, and went flying back and forth across the aisle, trying to balance his food, and grabbing onto poles and chairs on as he was thrown from side to side.
 It was like a comedy and a nightmare all at once.
 We were all sea sick and nauseous, all except for my 9 year old, who had eaten a full breakfast on the ferry, ironically, and sat and played, oblivious to the commotion surrounding him.

-The Irish Seas are apparently known for being quite rough at times and canceling these ferries is quite common, but in this case, they just didn’t know it was coming.
-I was extremely happy to hit land, and bummed that this happened, because it seemed that this would ordinarily be a very nice little boat ride.
+The Irish Seas are apparently known for being quite rough at times and canceling these ferries is quite common.
+But in this case, they just didn’t know it was coming.
+I was extremely happy to hit land, and bummed that this happened.
+Ordinarily, it would have been a very nice little boat ride.
 Alas, we arrived safely, and that’s all that mattered.

 As we went through security, the guard narrowed his eyes and asked where we were headed.
 I smiled, shrugged my shoulders, and said, “something that starts with an “LL”.
 Luckily for me, he laughed, and said “Most of our towns begin with those letters.”
 I pointed to the name, and he nodded and pointed us through.
 Whew!

-The train was waiting at the station, so we chose a nice comfortable spot with 4 seats and a table in the middle, and enjoyed the pretty lakes and mountains out our windows.
+The train was waiting at the station, so we chose a nice comfortable spot with 4 seats and a table in the middle.
+The pretty lakes and mountains out our windows made for an enjoyable ride.
 We stood out quite a bit as Americans, for traveling off season on a weekday with children.
 Many locals watched us, and it was a bit uncomfortable, so we just smiled at them.
 We switched trains, and had just a short ride into Llandudno itself.
 Out the window, we could see Conwy Castle in the distance, one of the main reasons for our visit.

 We had time to spare before check in, so we chose to make the walk towards our apartment.
 There were many, many second hand stores, beauty supply shops, clothing stores, and lovely old buildings with detailed architecture curling up the sides of the (mostly) three story buildings.
 It became evident that Llandudno was quite the resort town (in the summer season), and restaurants seemed to make up every corner and every third storefront.
 I’m not sure how they all stayed in business.
 I was most surprised to see palm trees in people’s front yards!